diyasenthil22/diabetes-risk-predictor/README.md

 # 🩺 Diabetes Risk Predictor

 An interactive machine learning web app that estimates diabetes likelihood using glucose level, BMI, age, and pregnancies.
+Developed as an independent machine learning and data science project to explore how health measurements can be used to estimate diabetes likelihood.

 ## 🌐 Live Demo